Dissociative disorder: Depersonalization-derealization disorder

-Cause: While not as strongly linked as other dissociative disorders, there is a correlation between depersonalization-derealization disorder and childhood trauma, especially emotional abuse or neglect.
+While not as strongly linked as other dissociative disorders, there is a correlation between depersonalization-derealization disorder and childhood trauma, especially emotional abuse or neglect.
 It can also be caused by other forms of stress such as sudden death of a loved one.

-Treatment: Same treatment as dissociative amnesia.
-An episode of depersonalization-derealization disorder can be as brief as a few seconds or continue for several years.

-Neuroscience
+Mechanism

 Differences in brain activity

 Dissociative disorders are characterized by distinct brain differences in the activation of various brain regions including the inferior parietal lobe, prefrontal cortex, and limbic system.

 Those with dissociative disorders have higher activity levels in the prefrontal lobe and a more inhibited limbic system on average than healthy controls.
 Heightened corticolimbic inhibition is associated with distinctly dissociative symptoms such as depersonalization and derealization.
 The function of these symptoms is thought to be a coping mechanism employed in extremely threatening or traumatic events.
 By inhibiting structures in the limbic system, such as the amygdala, the brain is able to reduce extreme levels of arousal.
 In the dissociative subtype of PTSD, there is both excessive control of emotions through suppressed limbic structures and insufficient control of emotions in the hyperactivity of the medial prefrontal cortex.
 Increased activity in the medial prefrontal cortex is associated with non-dissociative symptoms such as re-experiencing and hyperarousal.